Manage your short-term restorative care services

 Can I take time away while I’m on a short-term restorative care program?

 Yes.
-You can take up to seven days leave, for any reason, while receiving care.
+You can take up to seven days leave, for any reason, while receiving care (except if you access residential respite care).
 The seven days don’t count towards your maximum care days, and you won’t be charged daily care fees for them either.
 You may be charged for use of certain aids, for example a wheelchair, if you still receive benefit from them.
 Your Flexible Care Agreement will set out any fees that may apply during leave.
 If you’re admitted into hospital as a day patient or for an overnight stay, your care plan will continue, and you won’t need leave.

 Can I stop my short-term restorative care?